lingareddypranav/brickkit/README.md

-# Brick Kit - AI-Powered LEGO Build Generator
+# brickkit (this summary is ai generated)

-Brick Kit is an intelligent web application that generates custom LEGO builds and instructions based on your natural language descriptions.
-Using advanced AI and the Official LEGO Model Repository (OMR), it creates personalized building experiences with step-by-step instructions.
+brickkit is an intelligent web application that generates custom LEGO builds and instructions based on your natural language descriptions.
+Using advanced agentic AI and the Official LEGO Model Repository (OMR), it creates personalized building experiences with step-by-step instructions.

 ## Features